RutgersCSSystems/fire-yolov5/README.md

 ```

 ### Changing bandwidth of a NUMA node

+Step 1: Run the throttling script

 ```
 $ $APPBENCH/throttle.sh
 ```

-For modifying bandwidth of throttled node, open the following file
+Step 2: For modifying bandwidth of throttled node, open the following file

 ```
      vim $APPBENCH/shared_libs/quartz/nvmemul.ini
 ```

-Change the read and write to same bandwidth values
+Step 3: Change the read and write to same bandwidth values
 ```
         bandwidth:
         {